TheGuardianWolf/Annotation-Tool/utils/visualise-location/README.md

 ## TODO

 * Track person identity by person id instead of index in person array to prevent issues in multi-person annotations
-* Make proper terminal UI
+* Make proper user interface
 * Add options for camera views used
 * Add trail and smoother animation effects (perhaps outside the scope of Matplotlib)